mrjones2014/smart-splits.nvim/README.md

     'BufEnter',
     'WinEnter',
   },
-  -- enable or disable the tmux integration tmux_integration = true,
+  -- enable or disable a multiplexer integration
+  -- set to false to disable, otherwise
+  -- it will default to tmux if $TMUX is set,
+  -- then wezterm if $WEZTERM_PANE is set,
+  -- otherwise false
+  multiplexer_integration = nil,
-  -- disable tmux navigation if current tmux pane is zoomed disable_tmux_nav_when_zoomed = true,
+  -- disable multiplexer navigation if current multiplexer pane is zoomed -- this functionality is only supported on tmux due to wezterm -- not having a way to check if a pane is zoomed disable_multiplexer_nav_when_zoomed = true,
 })
 ```